 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Synonym: non-A, non-B (NANB) hepatitis

 Hepatitis C virus (HCV) was first identified in 1989.
 It is an enveloped RNA virus in the Flaviviridae family with a narrow host range (humans and chimpanzees).

 - HCV is blood-borne and, based upon differences in molecular structure, a number of different strains (genotypes) have been described.

-- The incubation period of acute hepatitis C is usually between 6 and 9 weeks.
+- The incubation period of acute hepatitis C is usually between six and nine weeks.

 - HCV infection may be acute or chronic.
 Acute hepatitis C is usually asymptomatic and often does not come to light until some years after infection.
 Hepatitis C is often diagnosed after routine blood testing, with the onset of hepatic impairment, or when screening a person at risk or a blood donor.